tydeno/Ploto/README.md

 It wraps all the needed information of the volume like DriveLetter, ChiaDriveType, VolumeName, a bool IsPlootable, and the calculated amount of plots to temp, whether it has a plot in porgress (determined by checking if the drive contains any file) into a object and returns the collection of objects as the result of that function.

 ## Spawn-PlotoPlots
+Calls Get-PlotoTempDrives to get all Temp drives that are plottable.
+For each tempDrive it determines the most appropriate OutDrive (using Get-PlotoOutDrives function), stitches together the ArgumentList for chia and fires off the chia plot job using chia.exe.
+For each created PlotJob the function creates an Object and appends it to a collection of objects, which are returned upon the function call.

 ## Manage-PlotoSpawns
+Continously calls Spawn-PlotoSpawns and states progress and other information.
+It runs until it created the amount of specified Plot by using the -InputAmountToSpawn param.

 # Parameters explained
 This section describes the params for the Main Function "Manage-PlotoSpawns".
 These params are passed along the stack to all needed helper functions.